 Have you seen someone performing a Power Clean?
 If this person knows how to do a Power Clean, the movement looks so nice and smooth, it’s literally poetry in motion.
 The movement combines certain levels of strength (the load is heavy), speed (you need to maximally accelerate the weight up and then get quickly under the bar) and coordination (well, this is obvious looking at all the crappy Power Cleans that are out there, which lack coordination).

-So, how to do a Power Clean correctly, that you can increase strength, speed and coordination?
+So, how to do a Power Clean correctly, that you can increase strength, speed, and coordination?

 The Power Clean has unique benefits for athletes, that you don’t get from many other exercises.
 I outlined the benefits in the articles

 In order to reap the described Power Clean benefits, you need to know how to do a Power Clean correctly.
-And that’s what I meant in the beginning, these crappy Power Cleans you see, will not do very much for you.
+And that’s what I meant in the beginning, this crappy Power Cleans you see, will not do very much for you.

 I have emphasized and continue to emphasize the point of technical mastery before lifting heavier and heavier.
 Understanding the Power Clean technique is the first step.